Looking for the perfect pink cocktail? Try this refreshing rose spritzer! It’s made with rosé wine, gin, strawberry syrup, and soda.

 Make This Cocktail in Bulk

 Want to make rose spritzers for a group?
-Make the base of this spritzer, rose wine, gin, and strawberry simple syrup in bulk.
+Try making a pitcher of rosé spritzers.
 Multiply the ingredients by the number of cocktails you need to make.
-Then combine them in a pitcher.
+Combine the gin, rosé, and strawberry syrup in a pitcher.
 Pour the base in glasses over ice until about half-full, then top with seltzer.

 More Wine Cocktail Ideas